lehahoang/Python-code/testidea/readme.txt

 - Training Deep Neural Network (DNN) models
 - Doing image classification on the test set
 - Injecting bit flips at memory blocks storing DNNs' parameters
-- Evaluating the resilience of the network
+- Evaluating the resilience of the network in faulty environment

 Dataset used in the project:
 - CIFAR-10